 To start with, try each exercise 2 or 3 times and slowly increase the repetitions as you build strength and confidence.
 For example, in a couple of days you might repeat each exercise 5 times, working up to 10 repetitions in a couple of week's time.

 After this time you’ll notice the difference, you’ll see your balance and strength improving, and you feel ready to join a group or class to build on these exercises.

-When using a chair or table for support, you could start by either:
+When using a chair or kitchen counter for support, you could start by either:

 - holding on quite firmly

-- touching the chair or kitchen counter with a finger
+- touching the chair or table with a finger